allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 Since updating the store is pretty much straightforward, let’s take a look at how we handle DOM events.
 Events such as `click`, `focus`, `blur` convey the fact that there was some sort of interaction with the input HTML element.
-Unlike `input` event, where one is interested in knowing what current value is, the above-mentioned ones don’t include any related information.
+Unlike `input` event, where one is interested in knowing what the current value is, the above-mentioned ones don’t include any related information.
 We only need to be able to communicate to the dependents the fact that such an event took place and that is why, similarly to the store, the search input has an event emitter of its own.
 Now, you might be thinking: why would you want to have multiple sources of information given you already have the event driven store solution?
 There